abduali11/moduulitt/src/moduuli4_2/README.md

         System.out.println("Current value: " + calc.getSum());
     }

-// The sum of the numbers added to the calculator.
+The sum of the numbers added to the calculator.

     private int sum = 0;

-// Set the sum to zero.
+Set the sum to zero.

     public void reset() {
         sum = 0;
     }

-//Add a number to the sum.
+Add a number to the sum.
 Only positive numbers are allowed.

     public void add(int number) {
         sum = sum + number;